nus-sps/modules.sp3172/Assessments and Assessors.md

 **Structure of the written report**

-Title: A specific statement that conveys the topic and conclusion of the paper.
+**Title**: A specific statement that conveys the topic and conclusion of the paper.

-Abstract: A complete summary of the paper designed for experts and non-experts.
+**Abstract**: A complete summary of the paper designed for experts and non-experts.

-Introduction: The beginning of a paper that transitions from a general background to a specific research question or goal.
+**Introduction**: The beginning of a paper that transitions from a general background to a specific research question or goal.

-Materials and Methods: A brief but detailed description about the tools and methods you used to perform experiments and analyse results.
+**Materials and Methods**: A brief but detailed description about the tools and methods you used to perform experiments and analyse results.

-Results: A presentation of all your experiments and data, represented both as text and in tables, charts, diagrams, and photographs.
+**Results**: A presentation of all your experiments and data, represented both as text and in tables, charts, diagrams, and photographs.

-Discussion: An opportunity to discuss your interpretation of your results and explore your findings within the context of the larger scientific record.
+**Discussion**: An opportunity to discuss your interpretation of your results and explore your findings within the context of the larger scientific record.

-References: Your citations.
+**References**: Your citations.
 There is no specific style required, students can use either APA, or Harvard style of referencing.
 Once you have determined the method to follow, use it consistently in your report.

-Supplemental Material/appendix: Additional figures, videos, and elaboration on methods and computational analysis.
+**Supplemental Material/appendix**: Additional figures, videos, and elaboration on methods and computational analysis.

 ### Poster presentation (10%, group)